entando/entando-docs/vuepress/docs/next/tutorials/cms/content-templates-tutorial.md

 The Content Templates can be managed using the App Builder’s user interface, in which the Web CMS has been integrated.
 The interface:

--   displays the list of the content models already existing, for each Content Types to which they refer.
+-   displays the list of the content templates already existing, for each Content Types to which they refer.

--   provides the tools to create a new content model; the model is written using the Velocity language.
+-   provides the tools to create a new content template; the template is written using the Velocity language.

 ## How to define a Content Templates